The Holyoke Caledonian Pipe Band

 Saint Patrick's Day Parade and Colleen Contest, the Holyoke Memorial Day Parade, the Chesterfield Fourth of July Parade and many other civic and church functions.
 In addition, the pipe band participates in community anniversary parades and other celebrations throughout Western Massachusetts and New England.

 Please contact the Holyoke Caledonian Pipe Band if you would like our members to perform at your event.
-It has the capability of responding with a single piper and/or drummer up to and including the entire pipe band in full Highland dress.
+The band has the capability of responding with a single piper and/or drummer up to and including the entire pipe band in full Highland dress.

 In addition to performing, the band is self-perpetuating in that it instructs women and men from the area in the art of Highland piping and drumming.
 This is a continuing effort that has produced many fine musicians throughout the years.